Bottle-Coders/EtherEvent/docs/docs/Setup/prerequisites.md

 CONTRACT_CheckInManager="http://gateway.pinata.cloud/ipfs/QmZ......................."
 ```

-You can get the `ALCHEMY_API_KEY` by creating an account on [Alchemy](https://www.alchemy.com/), and [creating an Alchemy app](https://cro-docs.alchemy.com/guides/getting-started#id-1.create-an-alchemy-app).
 The `DEPLOYER_PRIVATE_KEY` is the private key of the account that will deploy the contracts on the testnet, you can follow the instructions on the [How to export an account's private key](https://support.metamask.io/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) to get it.
 The `PINATA_JWT` and `PINATA_GATEWAY` are required to upload images to IPFS, you can get them by creating an account on [Pinata](https://pinata.cloud/), [creating an API key](https://pinata.cloud/keys), and [getting the gateway](https://app.pinata.cloud/gateway).

 _🍀 optional: If you want to use the contracts deployed, you can set the IPFS gateway URL of each contract in the `.env` file.
 Here are the current deployed contracts IPFS's: [UserRegistry](https://gateway.pinata.cloud/ipfs/QmemAFKSXauKjvGtmJ6g1Q4rAMaMxftgwcZFH9h3422DSJ), [EventManager](https://gateway.pinata.cloud/ipfs/QmaLrH9dMkPNsLfekvmJsnHaeSJ1dwsGoUxsnbyRCyCnsp), [CheckInManager](https://gateway.pinata.cloud/ipfs/QmXKRiVTHygfaPZR6D7pNaSVoS7Ym96g6zLmRWm9PtDLta).
 If not set, the services of the project will use the contracts in local file mode._